Tutorials

 amazon/nova-pro-v1

 That's it!
 You now have free access to Amazon Nova's powerful language models using Puter.js.
-This allows you to add sophisticated AI capabilities to your web applications without worrying about API keys or usage limits.
+This allows you to add sophisticated AI capabilities to your web applications without needing any API keys or having to set up an AWS account.

 Free, Serverless AI and Cloud